lamastex/mmiais/README.md

 # mmiais
-Momentarily missing in action in Sverige
+## Momentarily missing in action in Sverige
+This is to document any behaviours around the digital identity and transactions in Sweden experienced by Raazesh Sainudiin since 2023.